golangci/misspell/README.md

 <a name="problem"></a>
 ### What problem does this solve?

-This corrects commonly misspelled English words in computer source code, and other text-based formats (`.txt`, `.md`, etc).
+This corrects commonly misspelled English words in computer source code, and other text-based formats (`.txt`, `.md`, etc.).

 It is designed to run quickly, so it can be used as a [pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) with minimal burden on the developer.

-It does not work with binary formats (e.g. Word, etc).
+It does not work with binary formats (e.g. Word, etc.).

 It is not a complete spell-checking program nor a grammar checker.